 Metadata, including title tags and meta descriptions, briefly previews your webpage content on the search engine results pages (SERPs).
-Optimizing these elements can significantly boost your small business SEO by making your web pages more appealing to search engines and users.
+Optimizing these elements can significantly boost your small business SEO.
+It makes your web pages more appealing to search engines and users.
 Insights from your website’s search function can provide invaluable information to help shape your metadata optimization efforts.

-The terms and phrases your visitors input into the site search box reveal what they’re looking for and how they’re searching for it.
+The terms and phrases your visitors input into the site search box reveal what they’re looking for.
+These terms show how they’re searching for it.
 These insights can inform the creation of more effective, keyword-informed metadata that aligns with user intent.